Action of 22 October 1917: 35th Division

 The 104th Brigade battalions moved forward to tapes laid out in no man's land at 2:00 a.m. to evade the dawn bombardment by the German artillery of the British front line.
 The advance began at 5:35 a.m. behind a creeping barrage moving at 100 yd in eight minutes.
-The 23rd Manchester on the right flank lost touch with the 16th Royal Scots of the 34th Division because it had drawn back to avoid bombardment from both artilleries.
+The 23rd Manchesters on the right flank lost touch with the 16th Royal Scots of the 34th Division which had drawn back to avoid bombardment from both artilleries.
 The advance continued for about 0.5 mi to the first objective, where machine-gun fire from huts on both flanks was received, all but fifty men of the leading waves becoming casualties.
 The survivors made a slow withdrawal to the start line.
 The 20th Lancashire Fusiliers were ordered forward and the 17th Royal Scots moved up to a line from Koekuit to Namur Crossing.
 On the left, the 17th Lancashire Fusiliers followed the barrage along a road from Colombo House to Maréchal Farm, with the 16th Battalion Cheshire Regiment on the left.

 The 17th Lancashire reached Colombo House and by 6:45 a.m. had reached the final objective.
 A company of the 18th Lancashire which was to fill the gap created by the diverging advance of the attacking troops strayed to the left flank, which caused a delay as they moved across to the right.
 The company advanced into Houthulst Forest but was fired on by machine-guns on the right flank, which was unsupported and forced to retreat to the fringe of the woods.
 Other troops had reached their objective along Conter Drive, which ran through Houthulst Forest past Maréchal Farm to Vijfwegen, in touch with the 17th Lancashire.
 To cover the right flank, two companies of the 20th Lancashire went forward and at about 10:00 a.m. took over from 100 yd beyond angle Point to 200 yd beyond Aden House on the right of the 17th Lancashire; no troops of the 34th Division could be found, except for five wounded men.
 By noon, the brigade held a line from Maréchal Farm, a short stretch of Conter Drive and back to some huts 500 yd to the north-east of Angle Point and thence to Aden House.